philote/againstthedarkconspiracy/README.md

 - A Heat clock
     - Shows for all players, floats in the upper right corner
     - Only the GM can update it
+    - On increase a chat message is show to all players

 ## To Be Done

-- Send a personal chat message to the player and the gm when an anchor gets marked
+- Finish adding text to localization files (dialogs)
 - Adding Gear will update character Load/Gear and show an error dialog when there is no capacity
 - Add an Operation template journal to the Compendium
-- Finish adding text to localization files (dialogs, heat)
-- Setup default token setup (show name, show intel and stress, link actor, etc..)
 - Basic sheet designs
-- Use Conspiracy type to change the look and feel of sheets
 - Add buttons for seek relief from the horror moves in chat
 - Improve dialog designs/layouts
+- Setup default token setup (show name, show intel and stress, link actor, etc..)
+- Use Conspiracy type to change the look and feel of sheets

 ## How to Install